kilianbreathnach/resume/resume.md

 :   __Studying structure and function of Proteorhodopsin in Songi Han lab__

     - *Skills:*  DNA mutation, protein expression and isolation, MRI signal analysis, presentation
-    - This project was done as part of a competitive research experience funded by Biomedical Diagnostics Institute in Dublin, Ireland
+    - Part of a competitive research experience funded by Biomedical Diagnostics Institute in Ireland
 </div>